-Leonard Bernstein’s ode to teachers may have been a predecessor to “Teacher Appreciation” week.
+Leonard Bernstein’s ode to teachers may have been a predecessor to “Teacher Appreciation” week and “World Teacher Day”.
 Watch below how Bernstein uses a music education platform to celebrate teaching and those who taught him.

 In 1963, Leonard Bernstein was in his prime: conducting the New York Philharmonic, composing when he could, and teaching music to the country through the televised series of Young People’s Concerts (YPC).